mlfoundations/dclm/README.md

 python download_data.py
 ```

-- Afterwards, assuming your data is in the directory `finetuning/sft_data/", run the following commands to process the data into the format expected by OpenLM:
+- Afterward, assuming your data is in the directory `finetuning/sft_data/", run the following commands to process the data into the format expected by OpenLM:

 ```bash
 python preprocess_data.py --input-files "./sft_data/**/*" --output-dir ./sft_data_tokenized/ --num-workers 1 --num-consumers 1